yoe/SReview/kubernetes/README.md

 TODO:

-- Actually test this on a real kubernetes cluster.
-It (seems to) work on minikube on my laptop, that's all I can say.
 - I used this as a project to learn about Kubernetes.
 Most likely, I've made mistakes.
 Patches welcome!
-- I was told about the fact that PersistentVolumeClaims aren't really a good thing for cross-pod communication.
-Will have to modify SReview so it can upload/download files before/after working on them...
+- Use this in production.
+Thus far, we've only used it in test environments.

 Instructions:
 - Create a PostgreSQL database instance.
 Either use "postgres.yaml" to create one inside kubernetes, or use an external one if you already have that.
-Note that the "postgres.yaml" file assumes a persistentVolumeClaim called "postgresdata" with "ReadWriteOnce" permissions has been made available.
-If you use minikube, the "storage-minikube.yaml" file may help.
 Make sure to back up this database somehow (instructions on doing so is outside the scope of this documentation; please see [the PostgreSQL website](https://www.postgresql.org) for more details).
 - Edit the "config.yaml" file to do configuration.
 Run `sreview-config dump` in the `encoder` image to get a list of all the configuration values with their defaults.
 You can set them as environment variables